postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 console.log(typeof pm.response.json().id);
 ```

-You can generally use console logs to mark code execution, sometimes known as "trace statements":
+You can use console logs to mark code execution, sometimes known as "trace statements":

 ```js
 if (pm.response.json().id) {